Skip to main content

 5

-Describe a time your analysis was wrong.
-How did you find out, and what did you do?
+Tell me about an analysis you published that turned out to be wrong.
+How did you find out, who told you, what did you do?

 What to listen for